mne-tools/mne-bids/CONTRIBUTING.md

 worked.
 You will need the `command line version` of the validator, to be installed via [Node.js](https://nodejs.org/en/).

-Please follow the installation instructions as detailed in the README of the bids-validator repository.
+- For installing the *stable* version of the bids-validator, please follow the instructions as detailed in the README of the bids-validator repository.
+- For installing the *development* version, see [here](https://github.com/bids-standard/bids-validator/blob/master/CONTRIBUTING.md#using-the-development-version-of-bids-validator)

 ##### Building the documentation